FaradayRF/Faraday-Software/Tutorials/Tutorials/1-Basic_Proxy_Interactions_And_Programming/3-Device-Configuration/Readme.md

 This tutorial will example how to use the Device Configuration program to both read and write non-volatile Faraday unit configuration using the proxy interface.
 This configuration data is stored in the CC430 Flash memory and is used to store the units callsign, ID, and other information/default settings.

 Reconfiguring the non-volatile memory on Faraday requires using the "Device Configuration" proxy application.
+The configuration can both be read from the device and reprogrammed.
+The device application program uses the `faraday_config.ini` file to reprogram a Faraday device, sending a RESTful POST command to the program initiates the reading, parsing, and command creation from the `faraday_config.ini` file.

 > NOTE: Device Configuration using the application tool in this tutorial is currently limited to programming a single device at a time.